-The UK's top 10 growth industries 2021
+The UK's top 10 growth industries 2022

-Despite uncertainty around the economy linked to the pandemic and wider economy over the past two years, particularly surrounding Brexit, there are still industries in the UK which have enjoyed exceptional growth and have big projections for the future.
-The UK is transforming into more of a service economy, meaning we are making less and selling services instead.
+Despite uncertainty around the economy linked to the pandemic and wider economy over the past two years, there are still industries in the UK which have enjoyed exceptional growth and have big projections for the future.
+The UK is transforming into more of a service economy.
 This is exemplified by the massive growth of newer industries employing more people.